fmtlib/fmt/doc/api.rst

 *args* is an argument list representing objects to be formatted.

-The `performance of the format API
+The `performance of the formating functions
 <https://github.com/fmtlib/fmt/blob/master/README.rst#speed-tests>`_ is close
 to that of glibc's ``printf`` and better than the performance of IOStreams.